Holland Scholarship 2017-2018

 - If you are eligible for funding from the Sustainable Humanities Scholarship (Stagefonds Duurzame Geesteswetenschappen) for your period abroad you cannot apply for the Holland Scholarship.
 Check with the International Exchange Coordiantor of the Faculty of Humanities.

-- If you are eligible for Erasmus+ International Credit Mobility for your period abroad you cannot apply for the Holland Scholarship.
+If you have been awarded an Erasmus+ International Credit Mobility grant for your period abroad you cannot apply for the Holland Scholarship.

 - After returning you must write a report.
 The Report must be sent to your International Exchange Coordiantor .
 A template for the Report can be downloaded from the Holland Scholarship website (see website below).